that-cod/reepost-ai/README.md

 ## Acknowledgments

-- Design inspiration from Notion, Figma, and EasyGen
+- Design inspiration from Notion and Figma
 - Icons from [Lucide](https://lucide.dev)
 - Fonts from Google Fonts (Inter & Poppins)